simonbs/dotfiles/README.md

 gpg --list-keys
 ```

+#### Powerlevel10k

+Make sure to install the recommended MesloLGS fonts for icons to show up properly.
+[Instructions on installing the fonts can be found here](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#fonts).

 #### iTerm2

 iTerm2 can be [downloaded here](https://iterm2.com).
 Follow the steps below to use the settings stored in this repository with iTerm2.